Banks & Money in Japan

 Citibank Japan has 24 hour ATMs in Tokyo, Osaka,

 Nagoya and Yokohama and

 other large cities, where you can use a Citibank card issued in your country to access your money.

+ATM charges usually differ by time of day and whether it is a weekday, a weekend, or a public holiday.
 Most banks have tie-ups with other banks allowing transactions to be made a each others' ATMs, but for a higher fee.
-Withdrawals made from a bank different from that of the bank card are charged for during working hours (105 yen), and cost more outside working hours (210 yen).
-High street bank card transactions can often be made using convenience store and post office (i.e. Yūcho Bank) ATMs - again, for a higher fee.
+High street bank card transactions can often be made using convenience store and post office (i.e. Yūcho Bank) ATMs, but for a higher fee.
 Convenience store ATMs can also be used for Japan-issued credit cards.

-However, Shinsei Bank does not charge for ATM transactions either at its own ATMs or Seven Eleven convenience store ATMs.
+Shinsei Bank ATM transactions are always free at both Shinsei Bank's own ATMs and Seven Eleven convenience store ATMs (24-hour).